It happens to the best of us—life throws a curveball, and unforeseen expenses keep you from making your mortgage payment on time or in full.

 - Your local housing market – In many cases, foreclosures must be approved by a court in your jurisdiction.
 If your lender files for a foreclosure hearing, but the court is backed up with other cases in your neighborhood, it may take time for your case to close, giving you more time to get current.

 If you expect to miss a payment, talk to your mortgage servicer as soon as possible so you don’t end up behind on mortgage payments.
 They can provide a variety of options for making your payment without incurring penalties, like refinancing or loan modification.

-If your mortgage loan servicer can’t help, consider turning to a sale-leaseback program from an alternative solution like EasyKnock.
+If your mortgage loan servicer can’t help, consider turning to a sale-leaseback program as an alternative solution..

-- You sell us your home, receiving your equity in cash and an option to either repurchase or move at a later date.
+- You sell your home receiving your equity in cash

 Equipping You With Finances from Your Hard-Earned Equity

-Missing a monthly mortgage payment can be a one-time slip-up, but it has the potential to derail your financial future.
+Missing a monthly mortgage payment can happen to anyone, but can also be detrimental to your financial status.
 You should take care to avoid missing payments by taking advantage of your mortgage servicer’s grace period, asking your lender for assistance, or using your home equity to get back on track.

 Rocket Mortgage.
 The Hidden Costs of Late Mortgage Payments. https://www.rocketmortgage.com/learn/cost-of-making-late-payment-on-mortgage

 Experian.
 How Long Does a Late Mortgage Payment Affect Your Credit?. https://www.experian.com/blogs/ask-experian/how-long-does-a-late-mortgage-payment-affect-your-credit/

 Investopedia.
 How Many Mortgage Payments Can I Miss Before Foreclosure?. https://www.investopedia.com/ask/answers/081516/how-many-mortgage-payments-can-i-miss-foreclosure.asp